 After 10 years of eluding capture, a California man wanted for violating parole was caught in Montana because of a Facebook posting.
 After making comments about the harvest and the weather, he innocently answered the question of where he was located, probably not giving the response a second thought.

-California police, after somehow being tipped to the information, contacted Montana police, who then arrested the man with no incident.
+California police, after being tipped to the information, contacted Montana police, who then arrested the man with no incident.

 New Police Tool